naturalis/puppet-stresstest/README.md

 Dependencies
 -------------
 - stress ( installed by module )
+- smartmontools ( installed by module )
 - hdparm ( default linux )
 - badblocks ( default linux )

 Limitations
 -------------
-This module has been built on and tested against Puppet ... and higher.
+This module has been built on and tested against Puppet 3.4.2 and higher.

 The module has been tested on: ubuntu 12.04LTS